Signs of Long-Term Crawl Space Moisture Damage

 Sagging floors are one of the most noticeable signs that crawl space moisture damage may be affecting structural performance.
 In many homes, this symptom becomes visible inside living areas before crawl space damage is inspected directly.

-Floor sagging often appears as:
+Floor sagging often appears inside the home as:

 - Floors that slope slightly downward